Routing-Protocol/ToggledReceive/README.md

 The expected result is the leds of the mote installed with this application to display a periodically toggled between even and odd binary numbers if the transmitting mote is installed with the application 'ToggledTransmitter'.

+08/14/2014 - First upload of the application whihc includes the header, module and configuration files.